MarkusStefan/latent-causal-dynamics/README.md

-# *Unofficial* Implementation of "Latent Causal Dynamics Model for Model-Based Reinforcement Learning" (NeurIOS 2024)
+# *Unofficial* Implementation of "Latent Causal Dynamics Model for Model-Based Reinforcement Learning" (NeurIPS 2024)

 This repository contains **my** version and interpretation of the paper [Latent Causal Dynamics Model for Model-Based Reinforcement Learning](https://link.springer.com/chapter/10.1007/978-981-99-8082-6_17).
 I declare no affiliation with the authors of the paper, nor do I guarantee the correctness of this implementation.